 Software testing is an integral part of software development.
 It is one of the most crucial parts of business success, but can also be the most commonly disregarded and undervalued.
-In its broadest sense it refers to a collection of tests and evaluations and is a planned process that is used to identify the correctness, completeness, security and quality of software.
+In its broadest sense it refers to a planned collection of tests and evaluations that identify the accuracy, completeness, quality and security of the software.

 The community of open source software TYPO3 takes an incremental, meticulous–and possibly unique–approach to software testing, and with good reason.

 Tests are executed to determine the success of a build and ensure that what we’ve created does what it’s supposed to do (and that it doesn’t do what it’s not supposed to do!).
 Software testing is important to us because if we’re putting software out there, it’s our responsibility to make sure it’s something we can be proud of and that you love to use.